 Los Angeles and the territories surrounding it were built by immigrants.
 The diverse interactions have shaped the County’s cultural, economic, and social identity ever since.

 Glocalization relates to cultural identity.
 According to professor Craig Stroupe from the University of Minnesota, glocalization is a historical process that involves localities developing direct economic and cultural relationships with the global system through the use of information technology and going around national government and markets.
 This definition hints that glocalization emanates from the interaction of different cultures.

 A simpler definition of glocalization is that adopted for businesses, which is where the concept is best applied.
 This definition explains that the term is a juxtaposition of globalization and localization.
 Hence, it entails the adaptation of a local market’s product to a foreign market or its culture.

 The glocalization of Los Angeles happens on the economic, educational, and community organization levels.
 Educationally, diversity in the classroom requires a global resource of learning that is adapted to the local needs in order to produce world-class graduates.

 Economically, successful local businesses can go global and run franchises in foreign countries, while meeting the needs of those local communities .
 Hollywood is currently LA’s most prominent GloCal brand, serving as an entertainment beacon that tells all stories.

-On the community organization level, glocalization can be applied through the concept of a functional communities that are organized to take direct actions that meet their local needs, while solving problems that are also part of the global ecosystem.
+On the community organization level, glocalization can be applied through the concept of functional communities that are organized to take direct actions that meet their local needs, while solving problems that are also part of the global ecosystem.
 Brand LA and many other nonprofit organizations are an example of the region's glocalization.

-The diverse culture of Los Angeles County is indeed a strength that can be harnessed to shape all aspects of the county’s future.
-This is the key ingredient, upon which the county can go GloCal and extend its brand and identity to the rest of the world.
+The diverse culture of Los Angeles County is indeed a strength that can be harnessed to shape all aspects of the County’s future.
+This is the key ingredient, upon which the County can go GloCal and extend its brand and identity to the rest of the world.